-Catering: Burger King, Chozen Noodle, Costa Coffee, Greggs, KFC, Pret A Manger, West Cornwall Pasty Co., Costa Express, Krispy Kreme, Costa Drive Thru Shops: M&S Simply Food, WHSmith Amenities: Travelodge, Changing Places, Children's Play Area, Free Cash Machine, Lucky Coin, Showers Outdoor Space: Large field at back of car park and lake walk accessed from back of hotel; Children's Play Area, Picnic Area Charging Points: bp pulse 150kW CCS & 100kW CHAdeMO; GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Marks and Spencer Food, Wild Bean Café, Free Cash Machine
+Catering: Burger King, Chozen Noodle, Costa Coffee, Greggs, KFC, Pret A Manger, West Cornwall Pasty Co., Costa Express, Krispy Kreme, Costa Drive Thru Shops: M&S Simply Food, WHSmith Amenities: Travelodge, Changing Places, Children's Play Area, Free Cash Machine, Lucky Coin, Revolution Laundry, Showers Outdoor Space: Large field at back of car park and lake walk accessed from back of hotel; Children's Play Area, Picnic Area Charging Points: bp pulse 150kW CCS & 100kW CHAdeMO; GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Marks and Spencer Food, Wild Bean Café, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £15 and HGVs, caravans and motorhomes £26.
 HGVs can pay £29 to include a £10 food voucher.